bitextor/warc2text/README.md

 The `{lang}` part of the path is determined by the classifier (see `--classifier`) and may be a two-letter or three-letter code depending on the classifier used.
 See [this list](https://github.com/CLD2Owners/cld2/blob/b56fa78a2fe44ac2851bae5bf4f4693a0644da7b/internal/generated_language.cc#L647-L1262) for CLD2.
 When skipping the language identification with `--classifier skip`, all the files will be written directly to output folder without creating language specific folders.

 ### JSONL
+When using `--jsonl`, the output files that previously were encoded in base64, are now written in a single JSON record per line.
+With the keys `"h"` and `"p"` for the `html` file and the `text` file respectively.

+#### stdout
-When using `--jsonl`, the output is instead a single JSON record per line, with the following keys (always in this order):
+Instead of the classic Bitextor directory structure and files, the `--jsonl` option can be combined with `--stdout` to write all the output to stdout, with the following keys (always in this order):
 ```ts
 {
   f:  string, # filename of warc file (same as the `{filename}` part in `file.gz`)